dougbtv/docker-asterisk/README.md

   * ...More branches to come in the future.
 * Available with `docker pull dougbtv/asterisk`

-## Now with a Travis CI build
+## Now with a Travis CI tests

 Check out the info on the latest build @ [Travis-CI](https://travis-ci.org/dougbtv/docker-asterisk), it should give you a little confidence that the latest Dockerfile is building properly, and give you a little information about the build (for example, you can check out what modules are compiled in, a la `module show`).
+In short the Travis build tests that two instances of this Docker image can make a call between the two.

 ## Check out the latest build!